jmratwork/techanalysissecmanage-crcz/docs/training_workflows.md

 1. **Monitoring** – Ensure the Cyber Range and training platform are functioning and collect trainee reports.
 2. **Evaluation** – Review results, correlate findings where necessary, and provide feedback or remediation guidance.

+### Evaluation Flow Integration

+Both trainees and instructors can submit exercise outcomes through the training platform's `POST /results` endpoint.
+The service stores metrics such as completion time and quiz scores in `results.json`, updates local course progress, and relays that progress to the Open edX `/courseware/` API so that learner dashboards show the latest status.

 ## Subcase 1c: Malware Handling

 ### Trainee Activities